By Justin Delicato, PTA

 Cervicogenic headaches are often referred to as head pain and commonly are misdiagnosis as a migraine.
 While some of the symptoms are similar to a typical headache, Cervicogenic headaches result from structural impairments in the neck from either the vertebrae or soft tissue.
 These headaches are secondary and typically occur due to an underlying condition such as severe high blood pressure, neck injuries, and infections.
 Below, this article will discuss symptoms, causes, and treatments associated with this diagnosis.

 Cervicogenic headaches are different from migraine and primary headaches, but they also have similar symptoms, as seen below.

 - Increased pain with loud noise or bright lights.

-- Pain while maintaining a static position for period of time.
+- Pain while maintaining a static position for a period of time.

-- Neck stiffness or decrease range of motion.
+- Neck stiffness or decreased range of motion.

-- Pain localized in one area for example eye or back of head.
+- Pain is localized in one area, for example, the eye or back of the head.

-- Pain that can range from minutes to hours.
+- Pain can range from minutes to hours.

 Causes of Cervicogenic Headaches